 Ken Collins, Director

-The Division of Addiction Services — Alcohol and Drug Recovery Center, provides substance abuse related education, assessment, intervention and treatment services to adult and adolescent patients and their family members.
-Services are delivered from community and detention center based programs.
+The Division of Addiction Services — Alcohol and Drug Recovery Center provides substance abuse-related education, assessment, intervention, and treatment services to adult and adolescent patients and their family members.
+Services are delivered from community and detention center-based programs.
 The division utilizes a counseling approach and integrates the Stages of Change model.
-The program recognizes that addiction is a disease that causes changes in the brain, and that substance abuse is influenced by environmental conditions and behavior; recovery from addiction is possible with appropriate treatment and long-term lifestyle changes.
+The program recognizes that addiction is a disease that causes changes in the brain, and environmental conditions and behavior influence substance abuse; recovery from addiction is possible with appropriate treatment and long-term lifestyle changes.
 Family support and counseling sessions are offered to patients and their families to help increase understanding of the dynamics of addiction.
-Patients are also encouraged to attend recovery oriented support groups, including Narcotics Anonymous and Alcoholics Anonymous meetings, several of which are held at the Health Department.
+Patients are also encouraged to attend recovery-oriented support groups, including Narcotics Anonymous and Alcoholics Anonymous meetings, several of which are held at the Health Department.

 Cecil County Health Department – Addiction Services:

 - Assessments/Substance Abuse Diagnostic Evaluations and Referral

 - Comprehensive Harm Reduction/Syringe Services